Receiving over a million visitors a year, Scotland’s capital city of Edinburgh

 are also highly recommended, as is Edinburgh Castle.
 What about underneath the surface of Edinburgh?
 Have you heard of the National Monument of Scotland

 ?
 More commonly known as Edinburgh’s Parthenon, this half-finished replica of the Parthenon in Athens sits atop Calton Hill, close to the city centre.
 It is spectacular in scale and, despite not being finished, is a fitting tribute to Scotland’s fallen soldiers in the Napoleonic wars.
 Another of Edinburgh’s less well-known sights is William Street, a quaint street with a selection of boutique shops known only to the most intrepid of tourists.
 The Dominion Cinema is a family-run cinema with an evocative 1930s art deco interior, leather sofas and an interesting program of screenings.
-As you explore will more than likely come across the statue of Greyfriars Bobby
+As you explore you will more than likely come across the statue of Greyfriars Bobby

 , on Candlemaker Row, which commemorates the dog that guarded his masters grave for 14 years.